ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

    I(\omega) = \frac{1}{2 \pi} \mathscr{F}(f(t)w(t))

-Therefore, apart from simulating the effect of the instrumental resolution in an experiment, thepurpose of the instrument resolution is to smooth the function computed directly in time before performing its Fourier Transform into frequency space, in order to avoid numerical artefacts when FT noisy data.
+Therefore, apart from simulating the effect of the instrumental resolution in an experiment, the purpose of the instrument resolution is to smooth the function computed directly in time before performing its Fourier Transform into frequency space, in order to avoid numerical artefacts when FT noisy data.